hipagesgroup/data-ml-utils/README.md

 A utility python package that covers the common libraries we use.

 ## Installation
-Since this is hosted privately on git, you will need to be under VPN, then run
+This is an open source library hosted on pypi.
+Run the following command to install the library
 ```
-pip install git+ssh://git@github.com/hipagesgroup/data-ml-utils@v0.2.4
+pip install data-ml-utils --upgrade
 ```

+## Documentation
+Head over to https://data-ml-utils.readthedocs.io/en/latest/index.html# to read our library documentation

 ## Feature
 ### Pyathena client initialisation